Title vs Subtitle vs Keyword Field: Where Each ASO Keyword Should Go

 - Use compound matching.
 If your title has "Workout" and your keyword field has "home,beginner", you'll match "home workout" and "beginner workout" without spending characters on the full phrase.

 The keyword field is also where competitor names belong if you're targeting them.
-Apple allows third-party brand names in the keyword field — "duolingo,babbel,rosetta" is fine.
+Apple allows third-party brand names there, so "duolingo,babbel,rosetta" is fine.
 They are not fine in the title or subtitle, where Apple's review will flag them.

 Worked examples by category